mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 - Design for custom help url for algorithms was approved with minor changes
 - `boost::shared_ptr` is required until all supported platforms are at boost 1.63 - Pete send email to dev list
+- WorkspacePropertyWithIndex design was given some comments and will be reviewed again at the next meeting